Marine Biology 101: Taxonomy, Zonation, Protists, and Plankton!$80

 About this course

-Start Date: Class runs for 4 weeks.
-Students have 6 weeks to complete the course.
-No live classes- do the lesson plans on YOUR schedule.
+Start Date: September 6, 2022.
+Class consists of 4 lesson plans.
+Students have 2 weeks after the last lesson is posted to complete the course.
+No live classes — do the lesson plans on YOUR schedule.

 If you have a student aged 10-17 that has an interest in marine biology, this is the class you want!
 My degree is in Marine Biology (from Texas A&M University at Galveston), and marine biology was the very first homeschool class I ever taught.
 I have since branched out into many other sciences, but always love it when I can teach my passion- ocean life!
 This will not be a “fluff” class, or an “overview”- it is an intensive, science heavy class where students will learn marine biology from many different aspects- taxonomy, evolutionary relationships, anatomy, function, habitat, etc… There will be no surface skimming in this class!
 We’re going to go deep!